hampuskalen/markdown-cv/index.md

 `2019-2022`
 Analyst, *If P&C Insurance*
 - Statstical modelling
-- Development of processes, moving workflows to modern tools, using Python in Databrics
+- Development of processes, moving workflows to modern tools, using Python in Databricks.

 ## Education